 Part 3: Personal Services Contracts

 A. Generally.
-Subject only to Part 1 Section I Scope and Section II Definitions the following specific rules shall only apply to Personal Services Contracts.
+Subject only to Personal Services Contracts are governed exclusively by Part 11, Section I (Scope) and Section II (Definitions the following specific rules shall only apply to Personal Services Contracts.) and this Part 3.

 B. Examples.